MHD Turbulence: A Biased Review: MHD Dynamo Meets Reconnection

 In the narrative of \citet{xulaz16}, this pleasing outcome depends on the assumption, unproven, but not in principle impossible, that fast stochastic reconnection (reviewed in \apref{app:stoch_rec}) will always provide just enough turbulent magnetic diffusivity to prevent the dynamo-generated field from organising into folds with reversals at scales much below $\ell(t)$.
 I cannot rule this out definitively without a clear dynamical picture of the turbulence in the presence of dynamically significant dynamo-generated fields.\footnote{It may, however, be worth observing that, according to the numerical results reported by \citet{busse07}, Lagrangian particles in MHD turbulence without a mean field tend to separate along the local field direction, rather than across it.
 An enthusiast of field-line folding might interpret this as an indication that stochastic reconnection might find it difficult to prevent fold creation. \citet{eyink11dynamo}, a strong advocate of stochastic reconnection, notes his puzzlement at this result.}

 If this assumption proves true, the \citet{xulaz16} scenario for the $\Pm\gg 1$ case still needs the earlier transitional stage to move the magnetic energy (i.e., the field-reversal scale) from the resistive to the viscous scale.
-They justify this by interpreting the magnetic field associated with each wavenumber as an independent dynamical entity and arguing that, since the spectrum of these fields is $\propto k^{3/2}$ at $k\ll\lres^{-1}$ \citep{kazantsev68,kulsrud92}, the modes with $k\ll\lres^{-1}$ can continue being amplified by the viscous-scale motions after those with $k\sim\lres^{-1}$ have reached energetic equipartition with those motions---if the overall magnetic energy is assumed to stay constant, this then leads to a gradual ``overturning'' of the spectrum and shifts its peak towards the viscous scale.
+They justify this by arguing that, since the spectrum of the magnetic field is $\propto k^{3/2}$ at $k\ll\lres^{-1}$ \citep{kazantsev68,kulsrud92}, the magnetic modes with $k\ll\lres^{-1}$ can continue being amplified by the viscous-scale motions after those with $k\sim\lres^{-1}$ have reached energetic equipartition with those motions---if the overall magnetic energy is assumed to stay constant, this then leads to a gradual ``overturning'' of the spectrum and shifts its peak towards the viscous scale.

 I do not think this argument is entirely satisfactory, for two reasons.
 First, the $k^{3/2}$ spectrum is a Fourier-space representation of the growing, folding field---it seems dubious to me to disaggregate it into individual Fourier modes and view each of them as an independent entity that back-reacts on the velocity field or is amplified by the latter separately from all others (amplification of the field is always accompanied by a change in its scale and the $k^{3/2}$ spectrum is the resulting mean distribution of the magnetic energy amongst wavenumbers during its growth; see, e.g., lecture notes by \citealt{schKT}).
 Secondly, I do not see why the energy should stay constant, putting the self-similar stage on hold until magnetic fields and motions are at the same scale, rather than proceeding to grow in the way described in \secref{sec:ssim_dyn}.
 It seems to me that if the \citet{xulaz16} scheme were correct, we should see their spectral rearrangement at constant energy already in numerical simulations with $\Pm\gg 1$ and $\Re\sim 1$, which is the only glimpse of truly scale-separated large-$\Pm$ dynamics that we currently have.
 In the event, we do see the spectrum in the nonlinear stage of such simulations become shallower than $k^{3/2}$ and shift a little towards larger scales---but not all the way to the flow's scale, with the peak still, it seems, at the resistive scale (this behaviour appears to be accounted for adequately by assuming that the magnetic folds locally anisotropise the viscous-scale flow and thus stymie its ability to amplify them: see \citealt{sch04aniso,sch04dynamo} and \citealt{stonge20}).